georgejkaye/georgejkaye.github.io/_posts/2021-09-02-contending-with-contensis.md

 And there was a perfect time to do this: the first lunch back after my internship!
 This took place at the [scene of an earlier adventure](https://www.georgejkaye.com/2021/05/13/adventures-in-academia-part-four/), but his time there were no pies in sight!
 In fact, I had been promised fish and chips, but there were no fish and chips, so actually I got a crazy vegan burger with avocado mayo instead.
-Filled with the millenial energy endowed to me by this green sauce, I prepared to bring up the topic of the website.
+Filled with the millennial energy endowed to me by this green sauce, I prepared to bring up the topic of the website.
 This was a problem since the lunchtime chat was of course filled with all sorts of inane discourse, and it was very hard to get a word in edgeways!
 At one point [Ming](https://puzzledoyster.github.io/) was asked if he would pose for some prospectus pictures, which the rest of us watched while guffawing heartily.
 Eventually there was a natural lull, and I managed to take control of the conversation in order to bring up the website.